vuejs/docs/src/about/team.md

 The Vue.js Team consists of members in the community who have provided valuable contributions to the community and are recognized for their efforts and time.

+## Core Team Emeriti

+Here we honor some no-longer-active core team members who have made valuable contributions in the past.

+<TeamCard
+  v-for="member in emeritiTeamList"
+  :key="member.name"
+  :profile="member"
+/>

 ## Community Partners

 Some members of the Vue community have so enriched it, that they deserve special mention.
 We've developed a more intimate relationship with these key partners, often coordinating with them on upcoming features and news.

-## Core Team Emeriti

-Here we honor some no-longer-active core team members who have made valuable contributions in the past.

 <TeamCard
-  v-for="member in emeritiTeamList"
+  v-for="member in partnersList"
   :key="member.name"
   :profile="member"
 />